Health Insurance in Portugal: What You Need to Know

 Which insurance provider should I choose?

+As with so many issues related to healthcare, it depends on your circumstances.
+We’ve pulled together recommendations and factors you should consider that can affect both coverage and costs.
 The best private insurance companies in Portugal have a robust network of hospitals and doctors all over the country.
 This means you’ll have access to high-quality healthcare services in most cities in Portugal.
 Even if you’ve settled in a tiny village in the Portuguese countryside, a larger network can mean a shorter drive to your doctor’s office or hospital.
+Some of the most highly recommended private insurance companies in Portugal are:

 • [ins-allianz]